minxinhao/RDMA_TEST/ReadMe.md

 ### ibv_create_cq
 For call of ibv_create_cq, the initial code set the number of cq to max_cq in dev_attr.
 It will cuase collapse and lead the processing of cq to be very slow.
 Set it to 512 makes the ultimate performance to be approaching to perftest.

+### ibv_poll_cq

+1. ibv_poll_cq may return with zero cq polled.
+2. Remote Write will also generate wc into server's cq.